-Jira has a 2000 User license, with 1463 license slots used as of .
-License use is increasing each year (despite automatic deactivation after 6 months' inactivity).
+Jira has a 50 User license, with 36 license slots used as of .
+License use is increasing linearly each year

-This shows that if current growth continues we will hit our 2000-user license limit in early-2022, and will be forced into Jira's next user tier, 10,000 users.
+This shows that if current growth continues we will hit our 50-user license limit in 2022, and will be forced into Jira's next user tier, 100 users.

-Confluence is also on a 2000 user license, with 650 license slots used as of .
+Confluence is also on a 50 user license, with 41 license slots used as of .
 Growth appears linear.
-No 'deactivate inactive user' process is being run yet.

 We are on 'advantaged' plans, and we know price increases are coming for 'advantaged' plans on 2/Feb/2021.

-But, but renewing early before the price increase, we can save a bit of money.
+But, but renewing early before the price increase, we can save a bit of money (renewing early does not reset the maintenance window).
 This is "Option 3: Renew on server early and lock in your existing price".

-Jira will be due for renewal in May 2022, and Confluence in Aug 2022.
+Jira will then be due for renewal in Aug 2022, and Confluence in May 2022.

 As for pricing, our 'advantaged' status will have ended on Feb 2, 2021, so the 'New price for advantaged plans' prices from the Future server pricing tables page applies:

 The costs in Jan 2022 would thus be: